Where to Stay in Rome: A Complete Guide (for First Timers)

 This is a solid mid-range hotel with modern rooms at an affordable price.
 If you’re okay with a little bit of an extra walk, it would be a great home base for exploring Rome.

-St. Peter’s Keys is a small bed and breakfast on the eastern end of Prati close to the Tiber River.
+Saint Peter’s Keys (Bed & Breakfast – $/$$): This is a small bed and breakfast on the eastern end of Prati close to the Tiber River.
 And we do mean small – there are only three rooms here.
-Which is generally a good thing, because it’s correlated (in our experience) with better, more personalized service.

 Rooms are about average in terms of size, and there are a couple of common areas, including a dining room with a communal fridge and toaster.
 A self-service breakfast is included in the room price, as is coffee.